AETC 2019 will feature almost 50 hands-on workshops presented by educators and vendors, and aligned with the NETS for Students (See Strands).

 AETC will provide one complimentary conference registration per workshop.
 The person listed on the Application to Present as the Main presenter will receive the complimentary registration.
 If you choose to have a copresenter, they will be registered as the facilitator for your workshop and will receive a complimentary facilitator registration.
 A workshop may be presented by any number of people; however, only the first two presenters will be identified on the AETC website and listed in the printed conference program.

 All vendor presenters must be registered exhibitors at AETC.
 These workshops are not "infomercials," but are intended to offer valuable information to attendees.
 All vendor presentations are labeled as such in the program.
 Approximately 15 percent of AETC workshops and concurrent sessions are presented by vendors representing technology-related products and services from either a "technical" or "instructional" perspective.

 Workshop presenters may provide detailed handouts of all information discussed in the workshop.
 Handouts are the responsibility of the presenter.
 Presenters are also strongly encouraged to provide all presentation resources ELECTRONICALLY.

 Equipment and Software

 AETC will provide these items in each workshop room: Computer workstations with Internet connectivity for 20-30 participants and for the presenter, digital projector, screen, and sound capabilities.
 All other equipment, including additional computers, peripherals, cords, and carts, will be the presenter's responsibility.
 The Microsoft Office suite will be available in most workshop labs.
-Presenters can contact Cheri Hayes at email@example.com with additional questions.
+Presenters can contact Kesha Hooks, email@example.com with additional questions.

-Please note that workshops are scheduled on Tuesday morning, Wednesday and Thursday all day.
+Please note that workshops are scheduled all day Wednesday and Thursday, and Friday morning.
 A proposal could be accepted for any one of these three days.